-Go through these three steps to get a quick overview of what to do to optimize your bundle size.
+Go through these three steps to get a quick overview of what to do to reduce webpack bundle size.
 I have listed them with increasing difficulty so that you can start at the top and hopefully get a quick win and then you can work your way down.

 Easy: Run webpack in production mode